 Bearing in mind the revolutionization of information technology and consequently, electronic communication, a basic understanding of regulations and ordinances governing the same becomes crucial.
 The ‘Handbook on Internet Law in India’ has been written, as the name suggests, to become a standardized handbook which enunciates the various aspects of cyber laws in India, which includes crimes, security, governance, technology, contracts, etc. taking place through the medium of the internet.
 The aim is to essentially provide a ready reference on all aspects of cyber law in a jargon-free, comprehensive manner.
-The Handbook shall soon be launched in December’19.
+The Handbook shall be launched soon.

 The author, Mr. Rodney D. Ryder, is a founding partner of Scriboard; a full-service commercial law firm with a specialist practice in Intellectual Property, Information Technology, and media and has been an advisor to the Ministry of Communication and Information Technology on the implementation of the primary law governing electronic commerce and cybercrimes in India; the Information Technology Act, 2000.
 Assisting and aiding him in this venture, Mr. Nikhil Naren, a trainee advocate with Scriboard, has also contributed to this project not only in terms of actual input to the book but also by assisting and putting together a team of Research Associates in order to ensure the maximum research and efforts be put into this project to ensure the highest quality.

 The key features of this handbook are as summarized:

 - Provides a comprehensive commentary of the primary law dealing with electronic commerce in India; the Information Technology Act, 2000 as it analyses its various sections and clauses.

 - An extensive critique of the cyber laws existing in India on various aspects where the authors feel the act lacks and suggestions for improvement of the same with a detailed action plan for implementing them